dib-lab/2021-paper-ibd/manuscript.md

 Given that 360 genomes anchored the majority of k-mers and variable importance across all models, we were curious whether a smaller number of genomes could still retain the majority of variable importance.
 Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance.
 We assume these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.

+![
+**Phylogenetic tree of 360 bacterial species that were predictive of IBD subtype in all models.** Tree was built from the GTDB rs202 tree with all tips except those represented by the 360 genomes removed.
+Tree tips are labelled by genomes that anchored at least 1% of the normalized variable importance.
+The inner ring annotates the rank of the genomes, with the genome holding the most normalized variable importance across models ranked as 1.
+The outer ring is the species name with the GTDB database.
+](images/genome360.png "tree"){#fig:tree}

 ## Genome queries into metagenome assembly graphs recover nieghborhoods of sequence variation and establish species umbrellas